Frosted, Etched, or Clear? Deciding on the Best Glass Style for You

 Frosted Glass

 Frosted glass is treated with acid or sandblasting to create a smooth, opaque finish that diffuses light while providing full privacy.
-It’s perfect for households with shared bathrooms or anyone who prefers a softer, more private shower experience.
+It’s perfect for households with shared bathrooms or anyone who prefers a softer, more private shower experience and pairs well with both modern and traditional styles, depending on the frame and hardware used.

 Best for: